-Year 4 - FHEQ Level 7
+Year 4 - FHEQ Levels 6 and 7

-You study all core and compulsory modules.
-You choose elective modules to a total of 30-32.5 credits from groups F, FT, D (Year 3) and DT (Year 3) subject to a minimum of 60 credits at FHEQ level 7 by the end of Year 4 and a minimum of 37.5 from groups FT and DT (designated theory electives) by the end of Year 4.
+You will normally be required to study all core modules and are normally required to study the compulsory module (25-32.5ECTS).
+You choose elective modules to a total of 27.5-30 credits from groups D and D (level 6) and F and F (level 7) subject to a minimum of 60 credits at FHEQ level 7 by the end of Year 4.
 We advise you to balance your work over Terms 1 and 2, but there is flexibility.
 With the agreement of the DUGS in both departments, up to 7.5 credits may be replaced with an elective module from another Imperial College department subject to space being available.
+Exceptionally, for Nuclear and Particle Physics and Solid State Physics, where an equivalent module is available in your year abroad that meets the same learning outcomes of one of these modules, you may be permitted to take that module instead.
+In exceptional circumstances you may be permitted to drop the compulsory module if you commit to taking at least 20 ECTS of theory electives (groups D and F).
+In these cases you will be required to take additional electives to achieve the required credit total for the year.